jluudev/CSC-202-assignment-copies/README.md

 Lab 1b - Binary Search, Iteration and Recursion - 10/10

-Lab 2 - ADT Stack Implementation - 6/10 - wrong return value for peek/pop in NodeList
+Lab 2 - ADT Stack Implementation - 6/10 - returned the wrong value for peek/pop in NodeList (type should be Any)

 Lab 3 - Queue Implementation - 8/10 - queue NodeList implementation error in dequeue